uc-cdis/cloud-automation/CSOC_Documentation.md

 ## 2. Admin VM for the CSOC account

-A master admin VM is launched in the CSOC account which is used to do all the OPS related task in CSOC including spinning up admin VMs for data commons , spinning up new data commons etc.
+A master admin VM is launched in the CSOC account which is used to do all the OPS related task in CSOC including spinning up admin VMs for data commons, spinning up new data commons etc.

 `gen3 workon csoc csocmaster_adminvm`

 ## 3. Admin VM for data commons account

 Each data commons account is  associated with an admin VM.
 The purpose of the admin VM is to manage the data commons VPC from the CSOC account.
-An admin VM can be launched in the CSOC account as :
+An admin VM can be launched in the CSOC account as:

 `gen3 workon csoc <commons name>_adminvm`

 Once launched it can be accessed on private ip [10.128.x.y]  via the  CSOC VPN.
-Each admin VM can only communicate with the associated data commons account’s VPCs.
+Each admin VM can only communicate with the associated data commons account's VPCs.
 The routing is done via the VPC peering [ explained below] between the CSOC and the data commons VPC.
-CSOC squid proxy is configured for internet access.The access is limited at the security group level.
+CSOC squid proxy is configured for internet access.
+The access is limited at the security group level.
 Each admin VM have specific security group rules attached to it.
 * ssh_* - This only allows the inbound ssh traffic from anywhere.
-* local_* - This allows the ingress traffic from the CSOC VPC CIDR and the egress traffic to the CSOC VPC CIDR , VPC CIDR of the associated VPC and the AWS cloudwatch subnet.
+* local_* - This allows the ingress traffic from the CSOC VPC CIDR and the egress traffic to the CSOC VPC CIDR, VPC CIDR of the associated VPC and the AWS cloudwatch subnet.

 ## 4. Squid Proxy VM

-A squid proxy is needed for internet connectivity for the admin VM.It is a one time thing and rather a permanent resource.
-It can be created as :
+A squid proxy is needed for internet connectivity for the admin VM.
+It is a one time thing and rather a permanent resource.
+It can be created as:

 `gen3 workon csoc csocmain_squidvm`